 Carlsson Evald, Great Hall

-The illicit drug trade has been condemned, heralded, and romanticized.
+Description: The illicit drug trade has been condemned, heralded, and romanticized.
 However, whether depicted as convicts, heroes to the people, or mysterious individuals worthy of being film noir protagonists, popular culture and much of academic research has focused on men as the central figures controlling and profiting from illegal substances.
 This research examines the political roles of women within the U.S. illegal drug trade; moonshining during Prohibition, the international cocaine market and large scale marijuana cultivation have, and continue to include women as integral nodes for the success of such operations.